Usage

 Additional Information

-The token_counts() method tells you how many tokens you have used in the current session for both the main agent and tool calling LLMs.
-This can be helpful for users who want to track how much money they are spending.
+2. The token_counts() method tells you how many tokens you have used in the current session for both the main agent and tool calling LLMs.
+This can be helpful for users who want to track how many tokens have been used, which translates to how much money they are spending.

 If you have any other information that you would like to be accessible to users, feel free to make a suggestion on our community server.